nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 - Alternative 1 (current choice): `sort d/ [valid field]`
     - Pros: Simple and minimal text fields, with a single prefix required to enable sorting.
     - Cons: Only able to sort in ascending order.
-- Alternative 2: `sort d/ [valid field] o/ [a/d]`
+- Alternative 2: `sort d/ [valid field] [asc/]/[dsc/]`
     - Pros: Able to sort in either ascending or descending order.
     - Cons: Requires additional input from the user, slowing down the use of the command.
-- Alternative 3: `sort d/ [valid field] o/ [a/d]` where `o/` is optional
+- Alternative 3: `sort d/ [valid field] [dsc/]` where `dsc/` is optional
     - Pros: Retains the ability to sort in either order, but also the conciseness of Alternative 1.
+Also does not require user to type in any flag to sort in ascending order.
-    - Cons: Users who are not aware of the `o/` feature may not use it.
+    - Cons: Users who are not aware of the `dsc/` feature may not use it.

 <br>